gaudiatech/pyved-engine/README.md

 ### Other details

-Why "kata"?
+ `pyv` is not a stand-alone project.
+The game engine we design is linked to a whole ecosystem of components, that act in concert in order to make your life as a Game Dev much more pleasant and rewarding.

+For instance,
-[Kata.Games](https://kata.games) denotes a new gaming platform that helps indie game developers to create and share digital experiences easily, all around the globe!
+[Kata.Games](https://kata.games) is a Gaming platform that will help indie game developers from all around the globe (and especially `pyv` users) to create and share digital experiences swiftly, super efficiently!

-Via this innovative platform, we're proud to publish all kinds of games powered by `pyved-engine`.
+Via that platform, we'll be proud to publish all kinds of games created via `pyv`.

-About the list of planned features...
+Planned features...
 The game engine already comes packed with a ton of features:

 1. global event queue (simplifies the use of both the Mediator and the MVC design patterns)